wireless-broadband-alliance/wba-openroaming-portal/README.md

 ```bash
 - docker-compose up -d
 ```
-3. **Check Container Status**: After executing the previous command, ensure that all containers for each service are appropriately formed.
+3. **Check Containers Status**: After executing the previous command, ensure that all containers for each service are appropriately formed.
 The following command may be used to verify the status of each container, example:

 ```bash
 - docker ps